qump-project/qump-hadgem3/README.md

-# qump-hadgem3
+# QUMP-HadGEM3

-This repository holds the website for the QUMP-HadGEM3 project.
-It is in the `gh-pages` branch.
+This repository holds the public website for the QUMP-HadGEM3 project.

-The website is visible at https://qump-project.github.io/qump-hadgem3/
+The `docs/` folder contains the content for the website, using GitHub Pages.
+The website is visible at https://qump-project.github.io/qump-hadgem3/.

+The `notebooks/` folder contains Jupyter Notebooks with code examples.

 Work in progress!